voteliquid/blog/_posts/2017-04-17-liquid-democracy-and-a-free-political-economy.md

 All citizens can now use the [United platform](https://united.vote) to directly vote for and against legislation—something previously limited to the 0.0001% of elected legislators.
 Since voting can occur daily, rather than biennially, this massively expands our public space's liquidity.

-On top of this, individuals may select *personal* representatives to vote on legislation for them.
+On top of this, individuals may select *personal* representatives to also vote on legislation for them.

 Now anyone can become a 'liquid politician'.
 This greatly expands the political economy's supply, since liquid politicians can still be influential without anywhere close to 50% of their jurisdiction’s vote.